Idaho School P-EBT

 - Parents who already receive Supplemental Nutrition Assistance Program (SNAP, or Food Stamps) or Temporary Assistance for Families in Idaho (TAFI) benefits currently, automatically qualify.
 The funds will began arriving on a new P-EBT card, if attending an eligible school, beginning approximately June 2021.

-- Parents who do not receive SNAP or TAFI benefits, but whose children do qualify for free or reduced school meals and attending an eligible school, will receive a P-EBT card beginning approximately June 2021 through July 2021.
+- Parents who do not receive SNAP or TAFI benefits, but whose children do qualify for free or reduced school meals by completing a free/reduced application for 2020-2021 and attending an eligible school, will receive a P-EBT card beginning approximately June 2021 through July 2021.
 If you are eligible for a P-EBT card, the local school district that your child attends will be providing information to the Idaho Superintendents Office for your issuance of the P-EBT benefit.
-No application is required by individual households.

 Individuals who have general questions about the program are encouraged to read the information on this website.
 If you have specific questions about your eligibility call the school district your child attends.